What are frankincense and myrrh, anyway?

 Despite thousands of years of documented use, the plants still keep a fair share of secrets from botanists.
 “The frankincense and myrrh family were really a mess, in the sense that members of the species were either unidentified or misidentified,” Daly recalls from his early days researching specimens.
 Genetic testing has allowed for more precise taxonomy, but new members of the Burseraceae still pop up all the time, even in territories thought to be well-explored.

 Though the price has dropped from the days of Rome, it hasn’t totally plummeted.
 Frankincense and myrrh are staple essential oils, and have been swept up in recent aromatherapy fads.
-While more research is needed to show if and how these odors act on the brain to alleviate stress or anxiety, a 0.34 ounce bottle of frankincense oil costs $12 on Amazon, while myrrh oil rings up at $15.
+While more research is needed to show if and how these odors act on the brain to alleviate stress or anxiety, a 0.34 ounce bottle of frankincense oil costs upwards of $8 on Amazon, as does myrrh oil.
 And the price of an gold, you ask?
-You’d ring up a bill of about $428 for a nugget of the same weight.
+You’d ring up a bill of about $604 for a nugget of the same weight.